ilyapetruhnov/ucdp-org-violence/README.md

 ## How to run it?
 1. Setup your Google Cloud environment
 - Create a [Google Cloud Platform project](https://console.cloud.google.com/cloud-resource-manager)
-- Configure Identity and Access Management (IAM) for the service account, giving it the following privileges: BigQuery Admin, Dataproc Admin, Compute Admin, Compute Storage Admin, Storage Admin and Storage Object Admin
+- Configure Identity and Access Management (IAM) for the service account, giving it the following privileges: Owner, BigQuery Admin, Dataproc Admin, Compute Admin, Compute Storage Admin, Storage Admin and Storage Object Admin
+- Enable APIs
 - Download the JSON credentials and save it in terraform folder, e.g. to `src/terraform/<credentials>`
 - Install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/install-sdk)
 - Authenticate the service account